micromaomao/turnstile/README.md

 ## Features

+### Tracer

-- Supports most non-metadata fs accesses, including Unix socket connects
+- Support most non-metadata fs accesses, including Unix socket connects
 - API is designed to be maximally data-preserving: files are identified by their original path as passed from the application, possibly with a dir fd for *at() operations.

+### Sandbox

+- Support dynamic manipulation of the sandbox's view of the filesystem using bind mounts.

 ## Goals